 - Introduce end-user requested hardware and software

-- Provide a new starter IT on-boarding process and template
+- Provide a new IT onboarding process and template

 Some helpful tips

-- Explain that you will address these issue in the rest of the presentation.
+- Explain that you will address these issues in the rest of the presentation.

 - Correlate the shortfalls to your systems—not your team!